"People said we couldn’t have loved Candace because we forgave." Read more

 These stories come from all over the world and whether they focus on mending broken hearts or broken communities, show that forgiveness is about connecting to a common, shared humanity.

-RESTORE is The Forgiveness Project’s award-winning, intensive group based intervention programme that supports prisoners in their process of change towards desistance from crime.
+An award-winning, intensive group based intervention programme that supports prisoners in their process of change towards desistance from crime.

-The F Word: Stories of Forgiveness exhibition is a thought provoking collection of arresting images and personal narratives exploring forgiveness in the face of atrocity.
+A thought provoking collection of arresting images and personal narratives exploring forgiveness in the face of atrocity.

 Download our free Education Resources now to explore forgiveness, justice and empathy with young people aged 14+.